SM 25x375 [2xM8] / N52 - magnetic roller

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Possible danger associated with microscopic parts of magnets can be dangerous, when accidentally ingested, which is crucial in the context of children's health.
-Additionally, small elements of these products are able to hinder the diagnostic process after entering the body.
+- Potential hazard associated with microscopic parts of magnets can be dangerous, in case of ingestion, which becomes significant in the context of children's health.
+Additionally, tiny parts of these magnets have the potential to hinder the diagnostic process when they are in the body.

 Dust and powder from neodymium magnets are flammable.